What kinds of degrees can I get at San Diego Miramar College?

 When are classes offered?

 SDCCD offers 16 week semesters in the Fall and Spring.
 SDCCD offers condensed courses in the Summer semester (contingent upon budget).
-In addition, some courses are offered for a short-term session.
+During the month of January SDCCD offers a 4 week Intersession.
+In addition, some courses are offered for short-term sessions during the Fall and Spring semesters.

 If a class is full, you will have to place yourself on a waitlist.
 If the waitlist does not open up by the time the course begins, you must attend the first class meeting and let the instructor know you are on the waitlist.
 The same waitlist policy applies to online courses.

 Being on a waitlist does not guarantee a seat in any course.
-It will be up to the instructor to assign a permission/add code if available.
+It will be up to the instructor to assign a permission code if available.